Litetoken/liteblockd/docs/API.rst

 .. function:: get_normalized_balances(addresses)

-  This call augments bluejudyd's get_balances with a normalized_quantity field.
+  This call augments czarcraftd's get_balances with a normalized_quantity field.
 It also will include any owned assets for an address, even if their balance is zero.
 NOTE: Does not retrieve LTC balance.
 Use get_address_info for that.

   :param list addresses: List of addresses to check
   :return: List